-CS 310 Database Programming (3)
+CYBR 2213 Database Programming (3)

-A course introducing the student to the logic, design, implementation, and accessing of organizational databases as contrasted to older conventional data file techniques introduced in COBOL programming.
+A course introducing the student to the logic, design, implementation, security, and queries of organizational databases.
 Particular emphasis is placed on relational database management that focuses on the logical nature of databases.
-Popular microcomputer-based database programs will be utilized.
+Popular versions of SQL design and queries will be covered.
+The course will touch on newer NOSQL databases as well.